Grant Hildebrand

 Grant Hildebrand (born 1934) is an American architect and architectural historian who is Professor Emeritus in the Department of Architecture in the College of Built Environments at the University of Washington in Seattle.

 Hildebrand earned his Bachelor of Architecture degree from the University of Michigan in 1957 and subsequently worked for the offices of Albert Kahn and Minoru Yamasaki.
 After completing his Master of Architecture at the University of Michigan in 1964, he joined the faculty of the Department of Architecture at the University of Washington, where he taught until the year 2000.
 At Washington, Hildebrand taught architectural design, architectural history, and a variety of other classes.
 He received the University's Distinguished Teaching Award in 1975.
-In 1978 he became interested in the work of the English geographer Jay Appleton, who developed a theory about the innate appeal of certain landscapes.
+In 1978, he became interested in the work of the English geographer Jay Appleton, who developed the theory about the innate appeal of certain landscapes.
 Hildebrand applied these ideas to architectural space, teaching a course on this topic beginning in 1988.